 The Priestess or The High Priestess is Card II of the Major Arcana of the Tarot of Marseille.
 Represented as a burly woman who, with her imposing appearance, seems to challenge male supremacy.
 She is the ancient goddess of the feminine universe that transmits tranquility and wisdom.
-Know the meaning of the Card The Priestess in the Tarot, what it indicates when it comes out of the right, backwards or combined with other Cards and its possible application to the various facets of life and day-to-day problems.
+Know the meaning of the Card The Priestess in the Tarot, what it indicates when it comes out of the right, backward, or combined with other Cards, and its possible application to the various facets of life and day-to-day problems.

 The Figure and The Symbiology of the Card The Priestess in the Tarot of Marseille

 - Key Words: Secrets, hidden feelings, intuition, instinct, healing capacity, feminine power, unconscious, motivation, calm, reflection, Secrets, inner life, wise woman, mysterious influences, developing capacities.